juanco-itmu/arkaan-taal/vscode-arkaan/README.md

-# Arcane Language Support for VS Code
+# Arkaan Language Support for VS Code

-Syntax highlighting and code snippets for Arcane - 'n Afrikaanse programmeertaal.
+Syntax highlighting and code snippets for Arkaan - 'n Afrikaanse programmeertaal.

 ## Features

-- Syntax highlighting for `.arc` files
+- Syntax highlighting for `.ark` files
 - Code snippets for common patterns
 - Bracket matching and auto-closing
 - Comment toggling with `Ctrl+/`